atopdjian/alberttopdjian.com/about.md

     </ul>
     </div>
     <div class="column small-12 medium-8 about-body">
     <p>Hi there!
-My name is Albert but it’s pronounced Al-bear (the “t” is silent).
-It’s how the French say it.
+My name is Albert but it’s pronounced the French way (the “t” is silent).
 Think of Colbert but replace the “Co” with an “A”.</p>

 <p>Lately my efforts and passion have been towards Co-founding my startup called <a target="_blanl" href="https://processly.io/">Processly</a>.
 I work with my amazing cofounders everyday to redefine how students learn and how teachers teach as we enter the digital age of learning.</p>